This terraced holiday cottage overlooks the sea in the popular Clyde coastal village of Maidens.

 This cottage has everything you need to have a fantastic seaside holiday.

 Three bedrooms with TV: 1 x ground floor super king-size double, 1 x double, 1 x children’s bunks.
-Ground floor bathroom with bath, shower over, basin and WC.
+Ground floor bathroom with bath over shower, basin and WC.
 Kitchen.
 Sitting room with dining area.
 Conservatory.

 About the location